App version: 0.1.0

 Factors That Could Make It Harder to Get a Small Business Loan

 Let’s turn back to the question, is it hard to get a small business loan?
 The answer is that it depends on your unique situation.
 Each lender has its own criteria for what type of business qualifies for financing.
-There are, however, a few common factors that might make getting approved more challenging.
+There are, however, a few common factors that might make getting approved more challenging as outlined below:

 Your Business Is Brand New